Posted on Thursday, October 31st, 2024 at 6:35 pm

 Examples of Wrongful Behavior That Might Qualify for Punitive Damages

-Can You Get Punitive Damages for Negligence in Personal Injury_ Image 2Some acts go beyond simple carelessness and may warrant punitive damages in Utah personal injury cases.
+Can You Get Punitive Damages for Negligence in Personal Injury_ Image 2Some acts beyond simple carelessness may warrant punitive damages in Utah personal injury cases.
 Here are some examples of intentional wrongdoing or severe recklessness that might qualify:

 • Driving While Impaired: A driver under the influence of drugs or alcohol puts everyone at risk.
 This reckless decision demonstrates a blatant disregard for public safety and can qualify for punitive damages under Utah’s exceptions for impaired driving.